SenseNet/sncom-resources/_drafts/2018-06-13-upgrade-sensenet-6-to-7.md

 ---

 ## Do I need to deal with the upgrade?
-Well, of course this concerns you only if you already have a sensenet 6 instance in production and you cannot afford loosing (recreating) the database.
+Well, of course this concerns you only if you already have a sensenet 6 instance in production and you cannot afford recreating the database and exporting/importing your content items.
 Even then please consider the options in this section carefully to make sure you have to start patching.

 The differences between sensenet 6 and 7 are numerous, this is why it is important to decide whether you really have to do the upgrade.
 Because sometimes it is **a lot easier and faster** to simply spin up a new [sensenet 7 installation](/docs/install-sn-from-nuget), **export** your content from your sensenet 6 repository and **import** them to the new one.
 You'll end up with a cleaner, simpler and more lightweight application.
 Of course you cannot choose this if: